aitgcodes/litesoph-wiki/source/feature_and_implementations/workflow/averaged_spectrum/averaged_spectrum.rst

   |---------------|      |  4.
 RT-TDDFT- z |      | 7.compute-spectra-z|    |----------------|
                          |-----------------|      |--------------------|

-One needs to compute the RT-TDDFT for three different polarization,generate the crossection vectors for the same and then Litesoph will generate the averaged spectrum
+One needs to calculate the RT-TDDFT for three different polarization, generate the cross-section vectors for the same and then compute the averaged spectrum through litesoph.

 **1.**  Start the workflow with ground state calculation.
 See :ref:`GS`.

-**2.** After the ground state calculation is done, proceed to RT-TDDFT calculation.
+**2.** After the ground state calculation is completed, proceed to RT-TDDFT calculation.
 See Delta Kick Inputs under :ref:`rt-tddft`.

     | **1** Compute the RT-TDDFT in the X polarization direction, click Proceed.
     | **2** Compute the RT-TDDFT in the Y polarization direction, click Proceed.
     | **3** Compute the RT-TDDFT in the Z polarization direction, click Proceed.

-**3.** After RT-TDDFT calculation is done, proceed to compute spectrum.
+**3.** After the RT-TDDFT calculation is done, proceed to compute spectrum.
 See :ref:`compute-spectrum`.

-    | **1** Select the range for spectrum generation,then either submit local or network depending where litesoph has been deployed for the X polarization and click proceed
+    | **1** Select the range for spectrum generation, then either submit local or network depending on where litesoph has been deployed for the X polarization and click proceed
     | **2** Select the same range and submit for Y polarization and click proceed.
     | **3** Select the same range and submit for Z polarization and click proceed.

-**4.** After the crossection vector has been generated for all three polarization, hit submit and then proceed to plot the average spectrum.
+**4.** After the cross-section vector has been generated for all three polarization, hit submit and then proceed to plot the average spectrum.

 .. **4.** After the MO population is computed, for post processing and visualization, see :ref:`pp-visualization`.